MHDRateb/shopping-cart/readme.md

 - Try to implement one or more of the following sorting options: **Highest Rated**, **Lowest Rated**, **A-Z**, **Z-A**, **Most Comments**.

 ## how to populate the database
-1- open the terminal and run:- sudo mongod
+1- open the terminal and run:- sudo mongod.
-2- open another terminal and run:- mongo
+2- open another terminal and run:- mongo.
-3- in the previous terminal run:- use shopcentre
+3- in the previous terminal run:- use shopcentre.
-4- copy this array to use it into the insertMany function in the next step [
+4- copy this array to use it into the insertMany function in the next step.
+[
 ... {
 ... "urlPath": "lorem",